Voggastur/data-centric-dev-project/README.md

 * The website is an online storage of heroes for role-play gamers who meet from time to time to play through an adventure that one friend will be the storyteller of.
 Upon completion of an adventure updating is needed for the heroes equipment and experience, and this is what the website is providing.

+* The website uses Python to import cards into the base.html between the slider component and the footer

-* 2 Collections were created in MongoDB in anticipation of the development project, originally I had less content per collection but I added some different aspects of each hero.
+* 2 Collections were created in MongoDB in anticipation of the development, originally I had less content per collection but I added more attributes for each hero later.

 * Heroes can be read, edited and deleted from the front page, another tab in the Nav leads to the add hero page which presents a form to insert a new hero into the database

-* Similarly Adventures can be read, edited and deleted from its' own link in the Nav, and similarly to add a new adventure you have to go to the Add adventure link
+* Similarly Adventures can be read, edited and deleted from its' own link in the Nav, and similarly to heroes have its own Add adventure link

-* As all aliens are destroyed, an alert is made to notify the player of the Win Game, and a location.reload() repopulates the game with aliens

 ## 3. Features for the future <a name="Features2"></a>

-* An author MDB collection could be added which links heroes to the author that created them
+* A user collection could be added which connects heroes to the user that created them

-* In addition I want to add a user login, so that editing of heroes could be restricted to the heroes that already have logged in session
+* In addition users should be restricted to editing only their own creations, but could be able to have a restricted view of other peoples heroes for inspiration

-* Less linear alien movement

-* Exploding aliens, I should be able to splice them in the collisionDetection function, however I do not fully grasp everything I need to know yet

-* collisionDetection for alien energybombs vs the player

-* During my research I came upon other examples of similar games, and specifically another control scheme where something like .keydown(true) and .keydown(false) for each keyCode is used to determine when to move and not move the spaceship,
-* I believe this is why these games have a superior sense of control of the playerobject, however it was deemed to complicated for me to include before submit date.

-* Better winGame content, perhaps a new weapon for the next level, and a nicely styled HTML overlay rewarding the player who reached the winGame condition
+* A user implementation would also mean some kind of login page, with encrypted password management, which would check against the password field

+* Numericals for strength, perception, endurance, charisma, intelligence, agility, luck should be added in the future, there would be a max numeral available to distribute among these attributes.

 ## 4. Technologies used <a name="Technologies"></a>

-* HTML5
+* HTML

-* CSS3
+* CSS

 * Javascript

+* jQuery

+* Python

+* Flask

+* Jinja

+* Materialize

+* MongoDB

 * Github Deployment